AtomicSmash/ultimate-mailchimp-plugin/readme.md

 `ULTIMATE_MAILCHIMP_DEBUG` - When in debug mode, WooCommerce checkout will not complete (There will be a JSON error) yet MailChimp will be called.
 This allows you to run through the checkout process without having to create a new order each time.

+`ULTIMATE_MAILCHIMP_DOUBLE_OPTIN` - If you would like to disable the double opt-in and force the new users to be subscribed by default on sync, add this constant to your config and set to `false`.

 ## Merge fields